Sanda1107/Applied_Machine_Learning_CVEdataset/README.md

 3. Run all cells to train and evaluate the models

 ## Project Structure
-├── README.md # This file
+README.md - This file
-├── code/ # Entier code
+code - Entier code
-├── saved models/ # Saved ML/DL models
+saved models - Saved ML/DL models

 ## Models Used
 - Gradient Boosting​